raml-org/api-modeling-framework/README.md

 ### Parsing and Generation

-AMF can be used as a tool to parse RAML and OpenAPI documents generating a common data model stored in a data graph.
+AMF can be used as a tool to parse RAML and OpenAPI documents, generating a common data model stored in a data graph as the output.
-This model can be queried and manipulated and then serialised back into documents with RAML or OpenAPI syntaxes.
+This model can be queried and manipulated, and then serialised back into documents using RAML or OpenAPI syntaxes.
 Additional syntaxes like JSON-LD are also supported by the library.

 ### Interoperability

-Data in the AMF model can not only be parsed and generated from RAML and OpenAPI documents, but it also provides a way for pieces of API description expressed in different syntaxes to work together through the common AMF data model.
+API information in the AMF model can not only be parsed and generated from RAML and OpenAPI documents, the library also provides functionality for pieces of API description expressed in different syntaxes to work together through the common AMF data model.

 ### Modularity and Reusability

-The AMF data model is modelled after RAML modular features.
+AMF's data model is modelled after RAML modular features.
 API descriptions are not monolithic entities confined into a single document.
-Instead RAML and AMF conception of an API is that of a set of reusable behaviours, data types and practises that can be re-used and connected across different APIs in a organisation.
+Instead the RAML and AMF conception of APIs is that of a set of reusable behaviours, data types and practises that can be re-used and connected across different APIs in a organisation.

-AMF supports different kind of reusable units conforming AMF's Document Model:
+AMF supports different kind of reusable units.
+The sum of all these units conform AMF's Document Model:

 - Documents: main entry points for an API description, describing the top level API object
 - Fragments: Small pieces of API description encapsulating a particular data type, or feature that can be re-used in other units